-• Do you never seem to say the right thing?
-It’s awkward, too literal, over-explaining, or info- or trauma-dumping, or you shut down and can’t get any words out?
+• Do you always seem to say something awkward, take things too literally, over-explain, or trauma dump?
+Or you shut down and can’t get words out at all?

 • Do you seem to have a force-field around you for not being included in social things?